pdewacht/brlaser/README.md

 ------------

 * CUPS: tested with version 1.6.
-* A C++11 compiler.
-A recent version of GCC or Clang will work.
+* A C++11 compiler: GCC 4.6 or later, or a recent version of Clang.

 Copyright
 ---------